3 Smart Locker Use Cases: Enterprise, Higher Ed & Government Applications

 Consider the challenges: ensuring the health and safety of staff and community, tracking every document and asset moving across the agency, keeping whatever needs to be secure under lock and key.
 Smart lockers with their security, tracking and auditing capabilities are a game changer for this sector.

-In addition to package and mail distribution, asset management and other secure services for staff, agencies are adopting smart lockers to enhance citizen services.
+In addition to package and mail distribution, asset management and other secure services for staff, many state, county and municipal agencies are adopting smart lockers to enhance citizen services.
 Rather than have a staff member wait on someone who needs to pick up a document or permit, smart lockers allow citizens to request what they need online and pick it up when they’re able.
 Not only is this a boon to busy staff, it helps serve those who may not have the ability to get the help they need during office hours.

 From use case to choice of provider